SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/global-artifacts/01.requirements-engineering/user-manual.md

 ## Introduction

-This manual serves as a comprehensive guide for users of the Green Space Management Application, a digital tool designed to facilitate the management and maintenance of green spaces.
+This manual serves as a comprehensive guide for users of MusgoSublime, a digital tool designed to facilitate the management and maintenance of green spaces.

 MusgoSublime is a digital software product developed to streamline the management and upkeep of green spaces.
 It offers a range of features and functionalities to assist users in efficiently organizing and maintaining green areas.